brainnetuoa/data_driven_network_neuroscience/README.md

 * fMRIPrep outputs a number of BIDS Derivative compliant files
 	* For details on each file: https://fmriprep.org/en/stable/outputs.html

-A sample of a fully preprocessed TaoWu subject (and its outputs) can be accessed here: `to be updated`
+A sample of a fully preprocessed TaoWu subject (and its outputs) can be accessed here: [sub-control032057-preprocessed](https://auckland.figshare.com/articles/dataset/NeurIPS_2022_Datasets/21397377?file=42753970)

 ## Steps D, E, and F: Parcellation and ROI Definition, Connectivity Matrix Extraction, and Graphical Brain Network